Nexis-Network/homepage/content/docs/extensions/neon-utils.md

 ## Observe Autoscaling with `neon_utils` and `pgbench`

-The following instructions demonstrate how you can use the `num_cpus()` function with `pgbench` to observe how Exzo Network's Autoscaling feature responds to workload.
+The following instructions demonstrate how you can use the `num_cpus()` function with `pgbench` to observe how Nexis Network's Autoscaling feature responds to workload.

 ### Prerequisites